 Please note that I am not taking on any PhD students.
 I prefer to take on 4th year undergraduate projects.
-I will be happy to take on fully funded domestic masters students (and you have to be a *really good* programmer, and have experience in Julia, Python, Fortran or Ada).
+I will be happy to take on fully funded domestic masters students (and you have to be a *really good* programmer, have experience in Julia, Python, Fortran or Ada, *and* a good writer).
 Please do not email me if you are interested in AI, machine learning or anything related – I don’t do those things.
 If you email me as a potential graduate student and it is clear you have no experience in my areas of interest, I will not return your email.
 I generally only take on students who have done an undergraduate project with me, or show a keen interest in digital or analog photography.

 mwirth [at] uoguelph [dot] ca

-If you’re interested in travel, food, or photo related stuff, I also write a blog called despitethesnow.wordpress.com
+If you’re interested in travel, food, or life related stuff, I also write a blog called despitethesnow.wordpress.com

 If you’re interested in woodworking, vintage tool-related info, and stuff related to working by hand, then try workingbyhand.wordpress.com